falcosecurity/.github/CONTRIBUTING.md

 ### Reviews

-Reviewing a pull request is also a very good way of contributing
+Reviewing a pull request is also a very good way of contributing.

 ### Commit convention

 As commit convention, we adopt [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/), we have an history